dirdr/goits/README.md

 ### Run

-#### Using Docker Compose

-For easier setup and management of the application and its dependencies (like PostgreSQL) Docker compose is encouraged
+For easier setup and management of the application and its dependencies (like PostgreSQL), Docker Compose is encouraged:

 1. Copy `.env.example` to `.env`
-2. Fill env variables
+2. Fill in environment variables
 3. **Start the services:**

    ```sh